Robert Nkemdiche: Personal life

 Nkemdiche was born in Atlanta, Georgia, to Nigerian immigrants Beverly and Sunday Nkemdiche.
 His father, a cardiologist, has reportedly applied for a researcher position at University of Mississippi Medical Center in Jackson, Mississippi.
 Nkemdiche's mother, a politician, returned to Nigeria in 2009 and as of September 2011 represents Onitsha South in the Anambra State House of Assembly.
 His older brother, Denzel Nkemdiche, played linebacker for Ole Miss.

 On December 12, 2015, Nkemdiche fell from a fourth-floor window of the Grand Hyatt Atlanta in Buckhead.
 "It appears that the victim (Nkemdiche) broke the window and then walked approximately 15 feet and climbed over a wall and fell approximately 15 feet," read the Atlanta Police Department report.
 Nkemdiche was conscious and in stable condition when officers reported to the scene, and was immediately transported to Grady Memorial Hospital.
 Police later found seven marijuana cigarettes in Nkemdiche's room, leading him to be charged with drug possession.

 On March 1, 2025, Nkemdiche was arrested in Kennesaw, GA by Cobb County Police for disorderly conduct, driving under the influence, driving with a suspended license, and driving without proof of insurance.
 This followed an incident where Nkemdiche allegedly threatened the manager of Bowlero Kennesaw, a bowling alley.
 Police found him in his vehicle in the parking lot of the bowling alley when they arrived.
 He was released on bond, and the case is ongoing.

 On July 23, 2025, Nkemdiche was arrested by Gwinnett County Police for allegedly shoplifting a bottle of wine from a gas station in Buford, GA.
 The case is ongoing.

+On February 25, 2026, Nkemdiche was again arrested for shoplifting at a Kroger grocery store.
+Union City Police Department in Union City, Georgia responded to the call and found Nkemdiche with almond milk, frozen dinners and candy bars stuffed in his sweatpants.
+Bodycam footage was released the following month showing police heckling Nkemdiche for lying to them about the theft.
+“You can say whatever you want to say.
+But I just watched you walk out of here with a big-ass bulge in your pants.
+I asked you what it was.
+You said nothing.
+Then, to give you the benefit of the doubt, I was like, ‘OK.
+Maybe he’s just got, I don’t know, like, a condition.’
+I let you go, and I see you just take off running behind the gas station…Yes the f—k you did (steal from the grocery store) Stop lying to me” the officer said.
+A Kroger representative declined to press charges however, officers booked him that evening after discovering multiple warrants against him across the country.
+He was later released from custody.